How To Remove Duplicates In Excel

 Remove Duplicates

 The Remove Duplicates button is a quick and easy way to remove duplicates in a data series.
-It is a simple matter of highlighting all relevant cells and pushing the ‘Remove Duplicates’ button within the Data ribbon.
+Simply highlight all relevant cells and click the ‘Remove Duplicates’ button within the Data ribbon.

 Remove duplicates on ribbon

-Another useful capability of this button is to identify unique cells within a range of cells so the duplicate removal can be tailored to your requirements.
+Another useful capability of this button is identifying unique cells within a range of cells so the duplicate removal can be tailored to your requirements.

 This is demonstrated below in two examples: